PrismLibrary/Prism-Documentation/docs/platforms/maui/navigation/tabbed-navigation.md

 ## Navigating to a TabbedPage

-Tabbed Navigation in Prism for .NET MAUI has been significantly enhanced in Prism for Xamarin.Forms.
+Tabbed Navigation in Prism for .NET MAUI has been significantly enhanced.
 Due to a variety of changes we suggest using a Uri to generate your TabbedPage over using a concrete type like:

 ```xml
 <!-- Not Recommended -->